solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 * Then, we can delete the *http://rdf.geohistoricaldata.org/tmp* (it will not be use anymore).

 ### 3.2 *hasOverlappingVersion* and *isOverlappedByVersion* in case of negative gap
-In case when landmarks version are overlapping each others (B starts before the end of A), we create *hasOverlappingVersion* and *isOverlappedByVersion* properties.
+In case when landmarks versions are overlapping each others (B starts before the end of A), we create *hasOverlappingVersion* and *isOverlappedByVersion* properties.
 * *hasOverlappingVersion* means that version **A** starts before **B**
     * in the special case of two versions starting at the same time, it's the version that ends first that *hasOverlappingVersion*